sitoolkit/sit-cl/README.md

 ```

 The CSV file contains the column names on the first line and the data to be loaded from the second line.
+If [null] is set, null will be registered.

 - TABLE_1.csv